Music for Anna

 There are a lot of very good soundtracks for movies and also games.
 I’m sure I’m listening to the soundtrack for the very first Star Wars movie atleast a dozen times a year.
 This one is for a movie I haven’t even seen yet but the soundtrack is just so good and special.
 I kinda feel spoiled by knowing it before watching Blade Runner.

 One of my most favorite artists.
 He released many good albums over the years (Animal Magic and Black Sands are both great as well), a great Late Night Tales mixtape and an absolutely fantastic live DVD from a show they (Simon Green and band) played at Koko in London (I had a roommate who saw them their.
 I was so jealous.).

 Now for a something else.
-This is a soundtrack for an anime which I really like.
+This is a soundtrack for the anime Samurai Champloo which I really like.
 Give it a listen.
 Some laid-back instrumental rap.

 Two EP’s from The WAYO while the latter being a remix version of the first one.
 Good stuff.

 Percussion-heavy R&B/Soul/Jazz stuff.
 Enjoying that quite a bit.